marcolabreu/Xcode-icons-script/README.md

-# iOS-icons-script
+# Xcode-icons-script

-*Photoshop script to generate all iOS App Icon PNGs*
+## JavaScript Photoshop script to generate all app icons for Xcode

-Make a 1024x1024 **PNG-24** image for regular iOS or Mac apps.
-For Apple Messages Sticker apps, make also a 1024x768 **PNG-24** image.
+Make a 1024x1024 PNG image for regular iOS or Mac apps.
+For Apple Messages Sticker apps, make also a 1024x768 PNG image.

-The scripts will create all of your app icon images from a single 1024x1024 PNG.
-It saves icons in PNG-24 using *Save For Web* and removes metadata.
-To facilitate installation, the generated PNGs names will sort them in the exact order they appear in Xcode.
-The naming scheme is `<icon-group@density>-<partial-Xcode-name>-<reference-size>`.
+The scripts will create all images required to fill all the icon slots in Xcode.
+Images are generated in **PGN-24** format using *Save For Web* and all metadata is removed.

+## File names

+Some generated files will have different names but exactly the same size. **This is the intended behavior**.
+The idea is to have one file for each slot thus converting the icon installation in Xcode into a brainless drag and drop operation.

+The generated file names will sort the images in the order their slots appear in Xcode.
+For the purposes of the naming scheme, icon group is defined as a set of icons that share in Xcode the same name reference and are only differentiated by their size multiplier.

+### Naming scheme

+The naming scheme is `<iconGroup@sizeMultiplier>-<partial-Xcode-reference-name>-<reference-size>`, which gives enough information to find where the image file goes and double check it if necessary.

+The characters before the first dash should suffice to find the correct slot in Xcode.
 For example the file `5@2x-iPad-Notifications-20pt.png` will go into the 5th iOS app icon group, 2x slot.
-While the characters before the first dash would sufice to find the slot in Xcode, part of the slot's name and the size are also used to eliminate any doubt.
+The rest of the name is there to eliminate any doubt.

-Some generated files will have different names but exactly the same size. **This is the intended behavior**: the idea is to have one file for each slot thus coverting the icon installation i Xcode into a brainless drag and drop.

 ## Installation